ARMmbed/mbed-os-tools/README.md

 }
 ```

-This will result in the following output from the command line tool:
+This results in the following output from the command-line tool:

 ```bash
 $ mbedls